Tool Policies

 "scope": "agent" | Creates a DENY-All policy for a specific agent (target_id required) |

-All pending approval requests are marked as expired.
-An audit trace with shouldAnchor: true is created for Flare attestation.
+All pending approval requests are marked as expired, and the stop is recorded as an audit trace for Flare attestation.